Okpara River

 The Okpara River is a river of Benin.
 Originating in Borgou Department, it flows south and becomes the border between Nigeria and Benin before re-entering Benin and flowing into the Ouémé River, which ultimately drains into the Atlantic Ocean.
 Several villages along the river are disputed between Benin and Nigeria.

+Pollution

+Report says that the Okpara River heavily contaminated by toxic metals.